How Does Zoom Work? Video Calls for School and Business

 How Bark Can Help

-If you’d like a little extra help keeping your kid safe online during this period of social distancing, we’d be glad to help.
+If you’d like a little extra help keeping your kid safe, we’d be glad to help.
 Although our monitoring service does not currently cover Zoom, we’re still here to support you by sharing information about the platform and explaining how Zoom works.
 We also offer screen time management and web filtering features to help you get even greater peace of mind.
-You might also find our guide to gaming and chatroom safety helpful, especially during this time when your child might be keeping in touch with their friends digitally instead of in person.
+You might also find our guide to gaming and chatroom safety helpful, as anything with a chatroom can pose certain dangers to kids.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.